 When I assess my own work, for instance, I perpetually assume that I’m missing something.
 For that reason, I ask others to read my writing, listen to my playing, critique my concert programming ideas, and so forth.

 When a colleague points out something that I’ve overlooked, I rejoice, because I recognize that my awareness has been expanded.

 We’re passionate about music, but we must evaluate our work somewhat dispassionately, almost as if it weren’t coming from us.

 What I mean is that, when we size up our playing of a phrase, we should ask things like, “How was the timing in that melody?”
 Not how was my timing but how was the timing.

-Similarly, if we’re using a mirror to help with a technical problem at the piano, we should examine the actions of our hands as just hands.
+Similarly, if we’re using a mirror or video camera to help with a technical problem at the piano, we should examine the actions of our hands as just hands.
 Not our hands.
-Then we can calmly assess whether what we see reflects what we desire.
+Then we can evenhandedly assess whether what we see reflects what we desire.